-- 3.20 As a final step in the OPEX analysis, it is necessary to deal with two related tasks: - Allocating Power NI's total OPEX between price controlled and nonprice controlled customers; and - b) Adjusting price controlled OPEX for future customer numbers.

-- 3.21 The allocation of costs between price control (domestic) and non-price control (non-domestic) is set as part of the price control determination.
-In addition, the Licence makes provision for the methodology to be amended during the course price control as approved by UR.
+- 3.23 As a final step in the OPEX analysis, it is necessary to deal with two related tasks: - a) Allocating Power NI's total OPEX between price controlled and nonprice controlled customers; and - b) Adjusting price controlled OPEX for future customer numbers. - 3.24 The allocation of costs between price control (domestic) and non-price control (non-domestic) is set as part of the price control determination.
+In addition, the Licence makes provision for the methodology to be amended during the course of the price control as approved by UR.
 The current methodology is well established and tested over time.
-For this price control, we will review the existing methodology and consider whether to continue to use the existing cost drivers or introduce new cost drivers to better allocate costs. - 3.22 Adjusting for future customer numbers was reviewed during the last price control review and costs were allocated to a 70% fixed amount and 30% variable amount.
-We will review this allocation for the draft determination.
+For this price control, we will review the existing methodology and consider whether to continue to use the existing cost drivers or introduce new cost drivers to better allocate costs. - 3.25 Adjusting for future customer numbers was reviewed during the last price control review and costs were allocated to a 70% fixed amount and 30% variable amount.
+We will review this allocation for the draft determination. - 3.26 In response to our consultation, respondents: - a) Highlighted the impact of recent exceptional circumstances (COVID-19, the energy cost shock and inflation shock) on historical costs and the need for careful consideration of these issues when using historical costs to project future costs.
+Respondents also noted the need to take account of changes in circumstances relating to future energy strategy and net-zero ambitions when assessing future costs and outputs. - b) Questioned the merits of amending the existing process for determining allowances for bad debt and Printing, Mailing and Agency costs and the impact this would have on promoting efficient delivery. - c) Highlighted the need for investment in research and development and innovation to meet future energy challenges.